Hillah: Babylon ruins

 Located just 5 km (3.1 mi) north of the city of Hillah, Babylon was a marveled city of the ancient world, especially under the rule of king Nebuchadnezzar (605–562 BC).
 It was the capital of the Neo-Babylonian Empire and its walls and hanging gardens were considered one of the seven wonders of the world.

-Kish ruins (Tel Alahamr)
+Kish ruins (Tell Uhaimir)

 Kish is located 13 km (8 mi) from city of Hillah and 6 km (3.7 mi) east of the ancient city of Babylon.
-The ruins including the ziggurat "Inner Cdermh", a ziggurat structure of "Baba deer", god of war.
+The large site comprises several dozen ruin mounds, the largest being Tell Uhaimir (ancient Kish) and Tell Ingharra (ancient Hursagkalama).
+Both mounds feature the remains of a ziggurat, or temple tower, and associated temple complexes.
+The god Zababa was worshipped in Kish itself, and the goddess Inana or Ishtar in Hursagkalama.
+The site was first occupied in at least the fourth millennium BC, and the latest archaeological remains found there date to the late Abbasid period.

 Alberes

 Alberes is situated south of Hillah, approximately 24 km (14.9 mi) away.
 It has a tower found between Hillah and Al-Khifil.
 Its current name is a distortion of the name Old Babylonian "بورسيا" (which is now a newspaper) and its Sumerian meaning is "sword of the sea", because it was located on the Ghadeer edge along the banks of the Sea of Najaf.